Love taking pictures? You won’t want to miss out on these Instagrammable places in Bangkok that will help you go viral online!

 Situated a quick 30-minute drive from city center, this hidden gem is sure to blow your mind.

-Believe it or not, my friend and I actually walked up to the very top of the building through the dragon’s body.
-It made for such an incredible highlight of my trip!
+Believe it or not, my friend and I walked up to the top of the building through the dragon’s body.
+Definitely a big highlight of my trip!

 8. Wat Asokaram